Board of Directors

 Scope of Responsibilities

-The Committee shall be comprised of at least three but not more than seven Board members, as determined and appointed annually by the Board, each of whom shall comply with the Conflicts of Interest Policy.
-The voting Directors on the Committee shall be the voting members of the Committee, and the majority of the Committee members must be voting Directors.
+The Executive Committee shall be comprised of at least the Board Chair, the Board Vice-Chair and the Chief Executive Officer, and may include one other voting Board Director, as determined and appointed annually by the Board, each of whom shall comply with the Conflicts of Interest Policy.
 The members of the Committee shall serve at the discretion of the Board.

 The Committee may choose to organize itself into subcommittees to facilitate the accomplishment of its work.
-The Committee may seek approval and budget from the Board for the appointment of consultants and advisers to assist in its work as deemed necessary, and such appointees may attend the relevant parts of the Committee meetings.
+The Committee shall have the authority to appoint consultants and advisers to assist in its work as deemed necessary, and such appointees may attend the relevant parts of the Committee meetings.

 Regularly Scheduled Meetings.